OCamlPro/opam-gui/README.md

-# EZ-Opam
+# Opam-gui

-EZ-Opam is a GUI for Opam, the OCaml Package Manager.
+Opam-Gui is a GUI for Opam, the OCaml Package Manager.

 ## Setup